Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 Designers must calculate a unit's baseline statistics by factoring in the mathematical penalties of their intended mechanics.
 Units designed to leverage simultaneous movement and attacking, such as through a Tactical Advance, must possess sufficient baseline statistics to breach standard frontline defenses after the strict -1 Attack penalty is applied.

 Asymmetrical global removal is critical.
 To maintain the balance of the alternating Activation Sequence, high-cost global removal Events (Tier 4 Bombs) must be inherently asymmetrical or provide a tangible tempo refund to the caster.
-Designing symmetrical board wipes that completely consume an entire round's 15 CP universal salary must be evaluated carefully; while destroying enemy units instantly secures the Initiative token via the live "Tug of War" mechanic, leaving the caster with zero CP prevents them from deploying into the newly vacated Contested Zone, creating a volatile tempo vacuum.
+Designing symmetrical board wipes that completely consume an entire round's 15 CP universal salary must be evaluated carefully; while destroying enemy units allows your surviving units to immediately advance via the Momentum rule, leaving the caster with zero CP prevents them from deploying new units into the newly vacated Contested Zone, creating a volatile tempo vacuum.

 The Dynamic Cost Adjustment Algorithm governs regular main deck cards.
 Designers must assign an internal Domain Point (DP) tier (1 through 4) to act as the mathematical anchor for the card's scaling.
 The final printed Requisition Point (RP) cost of the card is calculated using a dynamic delta system: Final RP Cost = Base Draft Cost + (Actual Ability RP - Internal Budget).